dkadiyala3/dkadiyala3.github.io/_pages/about.md

 >### Thesis Topic: Memory system optimizations for parallel and bandwidth-intensive applications
 >
 ><div style="text-align: justify; font-size: 0.875em;">
 >The growing performance and bandwidth demands of modern datacenter and HPC workloads are driving innovation in memory system design.
-My research adapts a holistic approach to optimizing memory systems by jointly considering workload-specific characteristics and underlying hardware capabilities.
-These efforts demonstrate how tailored memory system designs can substantially enhance the performance of parallel, scientific, and deep learning AI applications in resource-constrained and bandwidth-intensive environments.
+My research adopts a holistic approach to optimizing memory systems by jointly considering workload-specific characteristics and underlying hardware capabilities.
+These innovations demonstrate how tailored memory system designs can substantially enhance the performance of parallel, scientific, and deep learning AI applications in resource-constrained and bandwidth-intensive environments.
 ></div>

 <!--